Mercer Superannuation Review 2026: High Returns, Higher Risks? (Updated)

 We have looked at the data, the scandals, the fees, and the reviews.
 Now, let’s answer the question: Is Mercer Superannuation right for you?

 Face #1: The Financial Powerhouse If your sole metric for success is the net investment return on your annual statement, Mercer is currently a winner.
 The investment team has proven their worth.
-A 12.6% return is exceptional.
+A 12.6% return (in the SmartPath High Growth option) is exceptional.
 The SmartPath model works; it is a sophisticated, “set-and-forget” solution that has served younger members incredibly well in the recent bull market.
-If you are purely profit-driven, Mercer delivered the goods this year.
+If you are a purely profit-driven investor, Mercer delivered the goods this year.

 Face #2: The Ethical and Operational Failure However, superannuation is about more than just this year’s percentage point.
 It is a decades-long relationship built on trust.
 In this regard, Mercer is failing.

-The ASIC investigation into death benefits suggests a callousness toward grieving families.
+• The ASIC Investigation: Into death benefits suggests a callousness toward grieving families when they are most vulnerable.

-The Service Complaints (app crashes, frozen pensions) suggest a company that is broken operationally.
+• The Service Complaints: App crashes and reports of “frozen pensions” suggest a company that is broken operationally.

 Final Verdict

-The “Growth-at-all-Costs” Investor: If you are young (under 45), disengaged, and unlikely to need to interact with customer service for 20 years, the SmartPath returns are compelling.
-You might be willing to overlook the ethics for an extra 2% return.
+• The “Growth-at-all-Costs” Investor: If you are young (under 45), disengaged, and unlikely to need to interact with customer service for the next 20 years, the SmartPath returns are compelling.
+You might be willing to overlook the ethics and bad app for an extra 2% return.

-The Ethical Investor: Do not touch this fund.
-The gap between their “Sustainable” marketing and their coal-heavy portfolio is too wide to ignore.
+• The Ethical Investor: Do not touch this fund.
+The gap between their “Sustainable” marketing and their actual coal-heavy portfolio is too wide to ignore.

 Is Mercer Super good?